metabase/metabase/docs/dashboards/introduction.md

 ![Share icon](./images/share-icon.png)

 Public links can be viewed by anyone, even if they don't have access to Metabase.
 You can also use the public embedding code to embed your question or dashboard in a simple web page or blog post.
 Check out examples of simple apps with embedded dashboards in our [embedding-reference-apps repository](https://github.com/metabase/embedding-reference-apps).
 To learn more about [embedding](../embedding/introduction.md), check out our article on [How to use Metabase to deliver analytics to your customers](https://www.metabase.com/blog/external-facing-analytics), as well as an article on how to combine branding, Single Sign-On, full app embedding, and data sandboxing to deliver [multi-tenant, self-service analytics](https://www.metabase.com/blog/embedding).

+## Exporting dashboards as PDFs

+To export a dashboard as a PDF, wait until the dashboard is finished loading, then click on the three dot menu (**...**) in the upper right and select **Export as PDF**.

 ## Configuring a dashboard through its URL